Moving your Website from a Previous Host

 - Upload the tar.gz file from other hosting into the temp1 folder.

-- Extract the contents of the file by clicking on the name of the file and click the Extract icon along the top bar of the File Manager.
+- Extract the file's contents by clicking on the file's name and click the Extract icon along the File Manager's top bar.
 This will extract the backup into the temp1 folder.